 1. Students are automatically assigned to pairs that correspond to the Day Shift and Night Shift.
 Ask students to find their partners and/or members of their Group and sit next to them (just keep in mind that during the game, students create cards with their partner only).
 You can change the pairings and groupings randomly by clicking Shuffle Teams.
 The two teams will compete to get the most cards approved for the final study set.

 Please note: students who join after groups are formed will be assigned to work on cards alone.

 2. When you're ready to start, click Let's Play!

 Step Four: Students work in the Production Phase

 Now you're in Production Phase, where students create their own Flashcards and submit them for approval.

 1. The terms from your List will be randomly assigned to students in the Student View.
 One student in the pair will be assigned to the task of writer.
 The writer will be prompted to write an example sentence or definition (depending on whether you provided definitions in the List) for the term.
-The other student will be the illustrator.
-This student will be prompted to draw an image that corresponds to the sentence the writer is writing.
+The other student will be illustrator.
+The illustrator is prompted to draw an image that corresponds to the sentence the writer is writing.
 They must work together to make the best card.

 3. On the Projector View, you can see the cards tumble down the shoots and onto the conveyer belt as they are submitted.

-4. After a pair submits a card, they'll be assigned a new term.
-The roles switch, too, so student who was the writer the last time becomes the illustrator this time, and vice versa.
+4. After a pair submits a card, they are assigned a new term.
+The roles switch, too, so the student who was the writer the last time becomes the illustrator this time, and vice versa.